How far will I walk each day during a hiking in Norway trip?

 Bergen: Well connected to Italy via flights with one stop (typically via Oslo or Copenhagen), and accessible via Norway’s train and bus networks.

-Trondheim: At the end of your journey, fly out from Trondheim’s international airport (connected to Italy via one-stop flights).
+Trondheim: At the end of your journey, you can fly out from Trondheim’s international airport, connected to Italy via one-stop flights.

 Selje: More remote, but reachable by bus or ferry with onward travel to Bergen or Ålesund, from where you can catch a flight home.

-Full travel planning tips and step-by-step arrival instructions are available on each trip page.
+Full travel planning tips and detailed arrival instructions are available on each trip page.